Tea: Compressed tea

-Compressed tea (such as pu-erh) is produced for convenience in transport, storage, and ageing.
+Tea bricks or compressed tea are produced for convenience in transport, storage, and ageing.
 It can usually be stored longer without spoilage than loose leaf tea.
 Compressed tea is prepared by loosening leaves from the cake using a small knife, and steeping the extracted pieces in water.
 During the Tang dynasty, as described by Lu Yu, compressed tea was ground into a powder, combined with hot water, and ladled into bowls, resulting in a "frothy" mixture.
 In the Song dynasty, the tea powder would instead be whisked with hot water in the bowl.
 Although no longer practiced in China today, the whisking method of preparing powdered tea was transmitted to Japan by Zen Buddhist monks, and is still used to prepare matcha in the Japanese tea ceremony.
+Chinese pu-erh is often distributed in the form, as other teas may sometimes be.

 Compressed tea was the most popular form of tea in China during the Tang dynasty.
 By the beginning of the Ming dynasty, it had been displaced by loose-leaf tea.
 It remains popular, however, in the Himalayan countries and Mongolian steppes.
 In Mongolia, tea bricks were ubiquitous enough to be used as a form of currency.
 Among Himalayan peoples, compressed tea is consumed by combining it with yak butter and salt to produce butter tea.

 Instant tea

 "Instant tea", similar to freeze-dried instant coffee and an alternative to brewed tea, can be consumed either hot or cold.
 Instant tea was developed in the 1930s, with Nestlé introducing the first commercial product in 1946, while Redi-Tea debuted instant iced tea in 1953.
 Additives such as chai, vanilla, honey or fruit, are popular, as is powdered milk.

-During the Second World War British and Canadian soldiers were issued an instant tea known as "compo" in their composite ration packs.
+During the Second World War British and Canadian soldiers were issued an instant tea in their composite ration ("compo") packs.
 These blocks of instant tea, powdered milk, and sugar were not always well received.
 As Royal Canadian Artillery Gunner, George C Blackburn observed: